IAA-ULB/MOCCa/MOCCaPy/mocca/mesh/lagrange.md

 So, the column vector $\frac{\mathbf{dh}}{\mathbf{dx}}$ of the derivatives of $\mathbf{h}$ at all grid points is found as a matrix product of $\mathbf{D^{(1)}}$ with the column vector of the values of $\mathbf{h}$ at all the gridpoints.
 As the 2nd derivative forms a matrix as well, we also have
 [eq 12]
 $$\frac{d^2\mathbf{h}}{dx^2}=\mathbf{D}^{(2)}\mathbf{h}$$
+Note, that single differentiation toggles the symmetry behavior of the function: if $h(x)$ is a symmetric function, $h'(x)$ is skew-symmetric, and *vice versa*.
+Consequentially, double differentiation toggles it twice, hence keeps the symmetry behaviour the same.
 ## Reduced axes

 ### Grid points